-- Continue Without Interruption: Flag the fault and take no action - Shut Down Immediately: Shut down the faulted rail immediately and restart according to the rail configuration - Shut Down using TOFF_DELAY: If a fault occurs on a rail, exhaust whatever retries are configured.
-If the rail does not come back, schedule the shutdown of this rail and all fault-shutdown slaves.
-All selected rails, including the faulty rail, are sequenced off according to their sequence-off dependencies and T_OFF_DELAY times.
-If Do Not Restart is selected, then sequence off all selected rails when the fault is detected.
+- Continue Without Interruption: Flag the fault and take no action - Shut Down Immediately: Shut down the faulted rail immediately - Shut Down using TOFF_DELAY: If a fault occurs on a rail, schedule the shutdown of this rail and all fault-shutdown slaves.
+All selected rails, including the faulty rail, are sequenced off according to their sequence-off dependencies and T OFF DELAY times.